Generative-AI-Tanzania/.github/profile/README.md

 ## Welcome 👋

-This repository is for the Generative AI community of Tanzania
+This repository is for the Generative AI community in Tanzania